MeinzBeur/MilosSummerSchool2023/README.md

 _Hotels_
 On Friday 13th and Tuesday 24th, we will all sleep in Athens.
 We cover the cost for everyone, including non-UiB students.
 The booking is at my name (Sven Le Moine Bauer).
 You can go there as soon as you arrive in Athens.
-Being responsible does not mean much, I just had to give a name for each room.
+Being responsible (see below) does not mean much, I just had to give a name for each room.
 - On the 13th, we will sleep in 3 different hostels that are in the same corner (see stars on the map below).
   - Male students sleep at Sparti:
     - Room 1: Eirik Valdar (responsible), Ole Jøsok, Kristian Fjeld